How it all began—Nature’s inspirations

-The vision began here—kayaking Kingdom Lake, British Columbia, Canada—when a jagged rock rose from the water like an ancient Sphinx, and I named it Maalik, Chief of the Dark Angels.
+The vision began here—kayaking Kingdom Lake, British Columbia, Canada—the moment I understood what had always been there: a jagged rock rising from the water like an ancient Sphinx, and I named it Maalik, Chief of the Dark Angels.
 Its malformed bite, grim malocclusion, seeping pus and blood—legs sinking into the depths—hulking, primeval, watching.
 The rock loomed, its jagged snout jutting into the water, rough yet unmistakable: a prehistoric sentinel, a beast carved from the bones of the world, etched into the Cascade Mountains along the Pacific Ring of Fire.
 From there, The Lost World of Mythoamphibia was born.

 Michael J. Meraw (Major, Retired), CD, SCPM (Stanford), BComm, AGDM, MBA is an author whose work delves into the dark intersection of environmental collapse, existential reckoning, and humanity’s unrelenting impact on the planet and on the vulnerable lives caught inside its systems of power.
 As a former military pilot and corporate aerospace leader, he brings a hard-won perspective on survival, control, and power dynamics that shapes his exploration of humanity’s tenuous hold on the natural world.